CatTanker/cnc_map_tool_guide/docs/modern_editors.md

 <!---#| Github |[Link](https://github.com/FunkyFr3sh/cnc-ddraw)| -->
 # World Altering Editor <br />
 Author: Rampastring + Contributors  <br />
-Description: The World Altering Editor (WAE) is an open source replacement to the traditional editors. unlike the originals, it is built using a modern code base, and as a result of being open source it does not require the use of dll injection to improve.
+Description: The World Altering Editor (WAE) is an open source replacementation to the traditional editors.
+Unlike the originals, it is built using a modern code base.
 Formerly known as the DTA Scenario Editor, as it was built for [Dawn of the Tiberium Age](https://www.moddb.com/mods/the-dawn-of-the-tiberium-age), it has since been growing in compatability for TS/YR.
 A release for [TS Client](https://www.moddb.com/mods/tiberian-sun-client) and YR both available on the the releases page.

 The editor requires the latest dotnet desktop runtime to operate, and has heightened requirements, but does have a lot of major benefits (listed below).